Open-Source-Chandigarh/project-template/README.md

  docker run -p 3000:3000 <your-dockerhub-repo>/projectname
 ```

-## Step 5: Add Screenshot of your result
+## Step 5: Add Screenshot

+- It's always good to showcase your overall project work in terms of screenshots

 ## Step 6.
 Add References

+- Did you refer to any blog or tutorial or repository, don't forget to capture it here.

 ## Sample Examples